15 Sexiest Horror Movies of All Time

 9. Bram Stoker’s Dracula (1992)

-When someone with the caliber of Francis Ford Coppola decided to tell his version of the classic tale of Dracula then it is natural to say that expectations were sky-high.
-And thankfully he didn’t disappoint and in the process made the sexiest film of his career.
-It’s hard to go wrong with the subject matter of Dracula – there are ample opportunities to show unbridled passion and the premise itself is so dark and bloody that there is enough natural drama to keep the audience engaged and then of course there’s sexual exploitations of Dracula and his bride (Monica Bellucci) and a hint of lesbian romance between Winona Ryder and Sadie Frost.
+When someone of the caliber of Francis Ford Coppola decided to tell his version of the classic tale of Dracula, then it is natural to say that expectations were sky-high.
+And thankfully, he didn’t disappoint and, in the process, made the sexiest film of his career.
+It’s hard to go wrong with the subject matter of Dracula – there are ample opportunities to show unbridled passion, and the premise itself is so dark and bloody that there is enough natural drama to keep the audience engaged.
+And then, of course, there are sexual exploitations of Dracula and his bride (Monica Bellucci) and a hint of lesbian romance between Winona Ryder and Sadie Frost.
 Well, what more does a film need to qualify as one of the sexiest horror films of all time?
+You may watch ‘Bram Stoker’s Dracula’ here.

 Read More: Best Frankenstein Movies of All Time